no10ds/DEPRECATED-rapid-infrastructure/docs/guides/contributing.md

 ## Releasing

-The guide for how to perform a release of the service image.
+The guide for how to perform a release of the rapid-infrastructure terraform.

 ### Context

 The product of the rAPId team is the service image that departments can pull and run in their own infrastructure.

-Performing a release fundamentally involves tagging the image of a version of the service with a specific version number so that departments can reference the version that
+Performing a release fundamentally involves tagging the image of a version of the service with a specific version number so that departments can reference the version that matches the version of [rapid-api](https://github.com/no10ds/rapid-api)

 ### Prerequisites